For all enquiries 01482 689040

 A specialist using a microscope for IVF procedures

-The egg is said to be “fertilised” when a single sperm has burrowed its way through the tough outer coating of the egg.
+The egg is said to be “fertilised” when a single sperm has found its way through the tough outer coating of the egg.
 When the sperm reaches the core of the egg, it tells the egg to divide into two cells.
 These cells then divide again and keep dividing each day until a tiny ball of cells is formed.
 This ball of cells is the earliest stage in the growth of a baby.
 It is called an “embryo.”

 An expert examining fertilization results after an egg collection procedure